PlaustralCL/rock-paper-scissors/README.md

 ## Phase 1
 Created a console version of rock, paper, scissors.
 I had fun playing with the formatting of the console.log() output.
 A simple windows prompt was used to collect the input from the player.
-[Console version](console/index.html).
+The console version can be seen in the console folder.

 I may have gone a little overboard with the use of functions.